 Translation helps you reach new customers

 Roughly 6,500 languages are spoken in the world today.
-The top languages are Mandarin Chinese, Spanish, English, Hindi and Bengali (in that order), with over 2.2 billion combined speakers.
+The top languages are Mandarin Chinese, Spanish, English, Hindi and Arabic (in that order), with over 2.2 billion combined speakers.
 How many of these do you cater for?

 International companies who provide good translation for the markets they operate in consistently dominate their industry.
-There’s a reason why Amazon, Apple, Google and the world’s biggest companies all do it.
+There’s a reason why Amazon, Apple, Google and the world’s biggest companies all do it!

 Translation delivers content value

-One of the big reasons the language barrier is so problematic for international sales is because if your customer cannot read your content, they cannot be expected to extrapolate the information they need to make a purchase.
+One of the biggest reasons the language barrier is so problematic for international sales is because if your customer cannot read your content, they cannot be expected to extrapolate the information they need to make a purchase.

 To put it another way, they won’t get any value from your written content.